FASTER: A Font-Agnostic Scene Text Editing and Rendering Framework: Related Work

-\textbf{Style Transfer:} The difficult task of transferring an image's visual style from a reference image to a target image is known as image style transfer.
-Many existing techniques embed the input into a subspace using an encoder-decoder architecture, then decode it to produce the desired images.
-Isola et al.~\cite{isola2017image} implement a learnable mapping from input to output photos, for instance, using a training set of aligned image pairings.
-Zhu et al.~\cite{zhu2017unpaired} introduce cycle consistency loss to generalize the mapping relationship to unpaired cross-domain data.
-Various challenges, like creating photographs from sketches and synthesizing faces from attribute and semantic data, have been approached using similar concepts.
-In~\cite{yang2017awesome}, authors proposed an algorithm to transfer text effects using statistical measurements.
-Here, distance-based properties of text impacts are analyzed, modeled, and used to direct the synthesis process. ~\cite{yang2019tet} uses stylization and de-stylization sub-networks to accomplish both the goals of style transfer and removal.
+\textbf{Text Style Transfer:} The task of transferring an image's visual style from a reference image to a target image is known as image style transfer.
+Many existing techniques use an encoder-decoder architecture to embed and then decode the input into a desired output.
+Isola et al.\cite{isola2017image} developed a learnable mapping using aligned image pairings, while Zhu et al.\cite{zhu2017unpaired} introduced cycle consistency loss to generalize mappings for unpaired data.
+Challenges like creating images from sketches and synthesizing faces have been approached similarly.
+An algorithm proposed by Yang et al.\cite{yang2017awesome} uses statistical measurements to transfer text effects by modeling distance-based properties.
+Additionally, Yang et al.\cite{yang2019tet} utilize stylization and de-stylization sub-networks for style transfer and removal.
 Other works integrate background and text style information for artifact-free text editing~\cite{shimoda2021rendering}, focus on text image generation with typographic attributes~\cite{inoue2023towards, shimoda2023towards}, and explore style and content disentanglement for OCR-based recognition~\cite{kang2021content}, along with attribute-conditioned text-style transfer~\cite{gomez2019selective, krishnan2023textstylebrush,yamaguchi2021canvasvae, Pippi_2023_CVPR}.
 This work aims to enhance model efficiency in style transfer.